Choosing a Greyhound

 Child and GreyhoundYour Children: If you have children pick a dog that has been fostered with children or has at least been evaluated around children.
 Take your children to meet the greyhound to make sure they and the dog are comfortable with each other.

 Other Pets: If you have small dogs or cats choose a greyhound that has been fostered with an animal similar to yours or is listed as "tolerant" or "trainable" with cats or small dogs on our website.
 Dogs listed as "trainable with cats" MAY be OK but will need more supervision and further training with them at first.
 Dogs listed as "not safe" with cats or small dogs should not be adopted by owners with those animals.
 Often dogs that are not safe with cats are perfectly fine with small dogs, because they can spot another dog by the smell.
 It is pretty rare to meet a greyhound with a high enough prey drive that they can't live with small dogs.
 Greyhounds may need a careful introduction to any small animals because they don't have any experience with them and aren't likely to know at first glance what they are.
 Please bring your current dogs to meet the greyhound.
 A cat or small dog test is just a test with one cat or small dog.
 Animals are unpredictable, so it is very important that YOU introduce your new greyhound carefully to your pets and others that you meet using the methods we recommend on our Cats and Greyhounds page.
 Supervise very carefully at first even if your greyhound tested tolerant.
 If you do not have small animals PLEASE consider adopting one of our greyhounds that is higher prey drive and can't live with small animals.
-Because most of our adopters have cats or small dogs, these dogs often end up stuck in foster care for months or even a year before adoption.
+Because most of our adopters have cats or small dogs, these dogs often end up stuck in foster care for months before adoption.

 Family Adopt Greyhound Crossroads